How to Upload Photos to Google Drive and Share a Link

 - For the mobile method: the Google Drive app installed on your phone (Android or iOS)

-Uploading and Sharing Photos via the Web App
+Uploading Photos to Google Drive and Sharing the Link on the Web

 You can upload photos to Google Drive and share a link directly from your browser.

-This works best when you are on a desktop or laptop and need to upload one photo or a small batch quickly.
+This works best when you are on a desktop or laptop and need to upload a small batch quickly.

 Uploading the Photo or Folder

 Before you upload, decide what to share.
-If you are sharing one photo, upload it directly.
-If you are sharing multiple photos, create a folder first and upload the photos into it.
-This lets you share one folder link instead of sending each photo link one by one.
+If you are sharing multiple photos, create a folder first so you can share one link instead of many.

 -